bwplotka/go-httpt/README.md

 # go-httpt

-Standard httptest package is great, but there is lots of boilerplate needed to mock your single HTTP request.
+Standard httptest package is great, but there is lots of boilerplate needed to mock your single HTTP response.

 *httpt* is a small library that provides quick request-response mock for your Golang tests!